Derek-Wen/top50-spotify-quiz/README.md

 ## Background

 The Spotify Cover Art Quiz is an interactive web-based application that quizzes users to identify song names and artist names in five rounds based solely on the Spotify cover artwork.
 The application leverages a recommendation model to suggest similar tracks if the user happens to enjoy the track.
-The songs are called from Spotify's Web API and are the top 50 most streamed songs on Spotify.
+The songs are called from Spotify's Web API and are the top 50 most streamed songs on Spotify as of May 2025.

 ## Exploratory Data Analysis